b-lukaszuk/julia_luzne_zadanka/experiment1/contents/why_julia.md

 print("Done.
 I counted to 1 billion.")
 </pre>

-Each program counts to 1 billion (1 with 9 zeros) and when it is done it prints info on the screen.
-BTW.
+*A small remark.
 Python and Julia allow to write numbers either like this: `1000` or `1_000`.
-The other form uses `_`, so more typing, but it is more legible.
+The other form uses `_`, so more typing, but it is more legible.*

+Anyway, each program counts to 1 billion (1 with 9 zeros).
+Once it is done it prints info on the screen.

 Execution times of the scripts on my laptop (the specification is not that important):